awsdocs/aws-sct-user-guide/doc_source/agents.dw.md

 The sections following this overview provide a step\-by\-step guide to each of these tasks\.
 The procedure assumes that you have AWS SCT installed and that you have configured and registered a data extraction agent on a dedicated machine\.

-The following steps need to occur to migrate data from a local data store to an AWS data store using AWS Snowball Edge\.
+Perform the following steps to migrate data from a local data store to an AWS data store using AWS Snowball Edge\.

 1. Create an AWS Snowball Edge job using the AWS Snowball console\.